craftercms/docs/source/site-administrators/studio/rte2-setup.rst

 Rich Text Editor (RTE TinyMCE 5) Setup
 ======================================

-Crafter CMS provides support for TinyMCE 5.
+CrafterCMS provides support for TinyMCE 5.
 This section details how to setup RTE (TinyMCE 5).

 --------------------------------------------------------------------------------
 What Out-of-the-Box Functionality Does Crafter Studio's RTE (TinyMCE 5) Support?